Coca-Cola Refreshing Filmmaker's Award: Coca-Cola Regal Films 2016 Contest

-For the first time since 2010, when it was rebranded as Sprite Films, the Coca-Cola Refreshing Films contest took place in 2016, now marketed as Coca-Cola Regal Films due to its new partnership with Regal Cinemas.
-The winner of the first contest after its relaunch was writer and director Ameer Kazmi from the School of Visual Arts in New York City, New York, giving the school its first ever win in the competition.
+For the first time since 2010, when it was rebranded as Sprite Films, the Coca-Cola Refreshing Films contest took place in 2016, now marketed as Coca-Cola Regal Films due to its new collaboration with Regal Cinemas.
+The winner of the first contest after its relaunch was writer and director Ameer Kazmi from the School of Visual Arts in New York City, New York, giving the school its first-ever win in the competition.
 Three finalists were chosen from over one hundred submitted scripts.
 The finalists each received $15,000 to produce their 30-second films celebrating the movie-going experience.
 The deadline for the final film submission was September 12, 2016, and the completed films were then judged by the Red Ribbon Panel of industry experts.
 Kazmi's winning film, "Blindfold," tells the story of an overwhelmed woman who is led to a movie theater by her two roommates while wearing a blindfold, and then relaxing while enjoying Coca-Cola.
 After being declared the contest winner, the film began screening on October 28, 2016, in 567 Regal locations nationwide.